Guide

 Can I change my practical driving test date?

-You can reschedule your driving test appointment to an earlier or later date or change the test centre on the Gov.uk website
+You can reschedule your driving test appointment to an earlier or later date on the Gov.uk website.
+You can also change your test centre here.

-What to bring to a practical driving test?
+What to bring to your practical driving test

 You’ll need to bring the following to your practical driving test:

-• A photo ID, preferably a provisional driving licence • Your theory test pass certificate • Your instructor’s or your own car • A face covering If you have a licence from Northern Ireland, you need to bring your photocard and paper counterpart licence.
-If you have an old paper licence (with no photo), you need to take a passport, as no other form of ID is accepted.
-If you have neither a licence with a photo nor a passport, you can’t take the test until you get one.
-Remember, if you don’t bring the right documents, you’ll lose your fee and the test won’t happen.
+• A photo ID, preferably a provisional driving licence • Your theory test pass certificate • Your instructor’s or your own car If you have a licence from Northern Ireland, you need to bring your photocard and paper counterpart licence.
+If you have an old paper licence (with no photo), you need to take a passport as no other form of ID is accepted.
+If you don't have a photo licence or a passport, you can’t take the test until you get one.
+If you don’t bring the right documents, you’ll lose your fee and the test won’t happen.

 What if I lose my provisional licence before the driving test?

-If you lose your provisional licence, you’ll need to apply online for a replacement driving licence before your driving test on Gov.uk.
+If you lose your provisional licence, you’ll need to apply online for a replacement driving licence before your driving test.

 You need to present your provisional driving licence at the test, so if you cannot find it and have not ordered a replacement in time you may have to re-arrange your test.